Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Indiana's games this season have gone over 43.5 points five of nine times.

-- Rutgers and its opponents have combined to score more than 43.5 points in four of eight games this season.
+- Indiana has combined with its opponents to score more than 43.5 points in five of nine games this season.

 - The combined points per game average of the two teams, 41.6, is 1.9 points fewer than Saturday's over/under.

-- This contest's over/under is 12.7 points under the 56.2 these two squads combine to give up per game in 2021.
+- This contest's total is 12.7 points under the 56.2 these two squads combine to give up per game in 2021.

 - The Hoosiers and their opponents have scored an average of 52.5 points per game in 2021, 9.0 more than Saturday's total.